How To Read Waves for Surfing

 • Mind reading and “mentally” catching waves.

 These are great tools to use both in and out of the water.
 There will be plenty of waves that you either won’t be able to physically reach in time or that other surfers are better positioned for.
-Whilst watching the wave either from the beach or in the water, try to predict how the wave will peel, visualising when and where you would paddle for the peak.
-That way you can compare your imagined decision-making, and compare it to the positioning of other surfers in the water.
+While watching the wave, either from the beach or in the water, try to predict how the wave will peel, visualizing when and where you will paddle for the peak.
+That way you can compare your imagined decision-making and compare it to the positioning of other surfers in the water.
 Mind reading waves is something even advanced surfers do, imagining how they would position themselves and what manoeuvres they would do on the wave.

 Having a deeper understanding of how surf conditions affect the wave will enhance your ability to anticipate how the wave will break.
 So how do tides, swell, wind and bottom contour affect conditions?
 Let’s break it down below.